cjlh/spotify-lyrics/README.md

     ```
     $ spotify-lyrics
     ```

-    You can choose a specific lyrics provider to fetch lyrics.
-Use --help to see all providers available.
+    You can use the `--lyrics-provider` argument choose to a specific lyrics provider to fetch lyrics with.
+Use `--help` to see all available providers.
     ```
     $ spotify-lyrics --lyrics-provider=<LYRICS_PROVIDER>
     ```